KcyOkolo/course-advisor-ai/SETUP.md

 pip install -r requirements.txt

 This will install:
-gradio - Used to building the UI anthropic - Claude API Client sentence-transformers - Text embedding models faiss-cpu - vector similarity search pyumupdf - PDF processing
+gradio - Used to build the UI
+anthropic - Claude API Client
+sentence-transformers - Text embedding models faiss-cpu - Indexing and Vector similarity search pyumupdf - PDF processing

 To verify installation: